 - Split distributions – If you are uncomfortable leaving your child a lump sum of money, your trust can split the assets so that your child receives pre-specified payments throughout their lives.
 For example, you can split the inheritance into four portions where the beneficiary receives a payment at 25, 30, 35, and 40 years of age.

 - Allocate funds for specific milestones or events – An experienced attorney can help you allocate sums of money that will be disbursed to the beneficiary at specific times in their lives.
 Even if you can't physically be with your child when they graduate college, get married, or buy a house, you can support such future events with the assets in your trust.

 While these are the most common provisions included in a minor trust, your attorney can explain additional options during your consultation.

 A final advantage of creating a trust for your minor child is that trusts provide financial privacy.
-Because a guardianship is established by the Court, the record of the appointed guardianship and the child's inheritance are available to the public.
+Because both a guardianship and conservatorship are established by the Court, the record of the appointment and the child's inheritance are available to the public.
 Most people value financial privacy, both for themselves and for their children, and the publicity created by a guardianship is not an appealing thought for most.
 In contrast, the terms of a trust are private to everyone except for individuals who are directly connected with the trust.
 This means that the grantor (creator), the trustee, and the beneficiaries are the only people who have access to the financial and property information held within the trust.
 Anyone who is not involved with the trust does not readily have access to the account information or properties held within the trust.

 If you are considering leaving a child assets in your estate plan, consider leaving them in a trust.
-Leaving those funds in trust ensures that additional costs will be avoiding in creating a guardianship for the child.
+Leaving those funds in trust ensures that additional costs will be avoiding in creating a guardianship or conservatorship for the child.
 Additionally, minor's trusts can be tailored to suit your individual circumstances and contingencies that you desire for distribution.